DiscoverDataScience.org

 Machine Learning Engineer Job Description

 While the basic duties of a machine learning engineer may be largely similar from organization to organization, the details will vary substantially.
 This will depend on the nature of the organization, what its primary needs and goals are for machine learning, and the experience level of machine learning engineer sought.
-Details typically included in a machine learning engineer employee wish list include some of the following:

 • Work with Data Scientists and Business Analysts to frame problems in a business context